By Richard Krugel

 - Enter trades with the lowest amount of risk and highest probability of working out.

 Determining all of the above requires a strategy that uses a combination of multi-timeframe analysis, knowledge of corrections, market geometry, and entry rules.
 We will next take a closer look at a recent trade setup in Crude Oil but mainly focus on how I used my pitchfork to assist me in finding the possible end of a correction ahead of time.

 I love to trade markets that are in strong trends and by drawing simple trend lines below this strong uptrend it was evident that Crude Oil would need to fall quite far in price to signal a change in trend.
 So I had to assume that the trend would continue and since I trade the end of corrections I only needed to wait for a correction to appear.

 Correction and Pitchfork

-After a correction was confirmed to be underway, I switched to a lower time frame where I applied my trusty Schiff pitchfork over market structure using 3 important pivots.
-Most corrections I follow unfold in waves that are labelled A-B-C. There are plenty types of corrections but by using my Schiff pitchfork as my guide, I identified 2 price zones where I was confident this correction could end at.
+After a correction was confirmed to be underway, I switched to a lower time frame where I applied my trusty Schiff pitchfork over the market structure using 3 important pivots.
+Most corrections I follow unfold in waves that are labeled A-B-C. There are plenty of types of corrections but by using my Schiff pitchfork as my guide, I identified 2 price zones where I was confident this correction could end at.
 Those entry zones correlated with the lower median line and lower warning line.

-Trade entries are only considered when price reaches a zone I identified beforehand and interacts with one of my median lines.
-To limit my risk as much as possible I employ a set of entry condition rules that where designed to filter out the bad trade setups from the ones with the highest probability of working out.
+Trade entries are only considered when the price reaches a zone I identified beforehand and interacts with one of my median lines.
+To limit my risk as much as possible I employ a set of entry condition rules that were designed to filter out the bad trade setups from the ones with the highest probability of working out.